cholushkin/cmake-tutorial/lesson-00/lesson-00-readme.md

 ## Step 2: Add CMake to the System PATH

-To ensure that you can call `cmake` from the command line, you need to add it to your system PATH.
+To ensure that you can call `cmake` from the command line, you need to add it to your system `PATH`.
 Here are the instructions to do this on Windows:

 1. After installation, locate the directory where CMake was installed.
 This is usually `C:\Program Files\CMake\bin`.
 2. Copy the path to the clipboard.